joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays_101.md

 // numbers is now: [5]
 ```
 **Helpful trick**
 Sometimes it can be hard to remember which methods do what.
 Here's a helpful trick.
 Push and pop are fairly easy.
-Pushing into the array, and poppiing off.
+Pushing into the array, and popping off.
 Now with shift and unshift try and remember that unshift is like push but at the beginning.
 You can __tell__ they are similar because they both have the letter 'u' in them.
 The ones with the 'u' add to the array, the other two are removing.

 ## Built-In Methods